brentp/smoove/README.md

 # TODO

-+ [X] further filter lumpy-filter output to remove bad regions with lots of spurious signals using [mosdepth](https://github.com/brentp/mosdepth) and then filtering split and discordant bams to remove high-coverage regions.
 + [ ] annotate high-quality calls
 + [ ] (unlikely) isolate steps so that users can call, e.g.:
     lumpy-smoother cnvs